Transforming General Contracting with CRM: Streamlining Sales, Project Management, and Customer Relationships

 (2) Estimate and Proposal Management: Manage the proposal process, including tracking RFIs (Requests for Information), RFQs (Requests for Quotation), and RFPs (Requests for Proposal).
 This feature streamlines the estimate/ proposal process to submit competitive and accurate proposals.

 5. Mobile Accessibility: The importance of mobile access lies in its ability to facilitate immediate updates, data input, and communication.
-This enhances efficiency and communication directly on the job site.
+Morever, this enhances efficiency and communication directly on the job site.

 Contact us to learn more about how automated CRM processes can benefit your general contractor business.